 The Treasury developed legislation to enhance the regulation of credit card lending announced under the Competitive and Sustainable Banking System reforms.
 The National Consumer Credit Protection Amendment (Home Loans and Credit Cards) Act 2011, introduced a number of reforms including bans on unsolicited credit limit offers and ‘over limit’ fees unless consumers expressly consent to them, and a requirement for lenders to apply repayments to higher interest debts first.

 Financial system reform

-A specific focus during 2012-13 was the provision of policy analysis and advice to deepen the supply potential of the economy after the global financial crisis and the global recession.
-These policies focused on ensuring the financial system remained robust and dynamic, and the regulatory framework promoted macroeconomic stability and market confidence.
+A key focus of activities during 2010-11 was providing policy analysis and advice to improve Australia’s productivity and international competitiveness, and deepen the supply potential of the economy in the wake of the global financial crisis and the global recession.
+These policies focused on promoting economic growth and supporting employment, ensuring the financial system remained robust and dynamic, and the regulatory framework promoted macroeconomic stability and market confidence.